 Select an electricity measuring module with one channel or an electricity measuring module with three channels, based on the number and type of channels you wish to measure.
 Alternatively, the electricity consumption can be measured by a pulse counter provided that the electricity meter is fitted with a pulse output.

 If the Niko Home Control installation is fitted with an IP module, then this module can be used to store measuring data.
 How long the IP module will store this data for will depend on the number of channels in the installation.
 An overview is provided in the table below.
-If the resident wishes to store this data for an extended period of time, then he or she must back up this data using the Niko Home Control energy software before the existing data will be overwritten.

 Provided that everything is installed correctly, the electricity consumption will always be displayed as a positive number while the amount of electricity generated (e.g. by solar panels) will always be displayed as a negative number.
-You can verify this via the eco-display, the touchscreen or the energy software.

 Use the programming software to select the currency of your choice: EUR or GBP.
 The following settings can be selected per channel: